coder/coder/docs/admin/healthcheck.md

 ### ESTUN01

-_No STUN nodes available._
+_No STUN servers available._

-**Problem:** This is shown if no STUN-capable nodes are available.
+**Problem:** This is shown if no STUN servers are available.
 Coder will use STUN to establish [direct connections](../networking/stun.md).
 Without at least one working STUN server, direct connections may not be possible.

 **Solution:** Ensure that the
 [configured STUN severs](../cli/server.md#derp-server-stun-addresses) are